codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 There are three teams:
 * Hulk
 * Thor
-*
+* Thanos

 ### Objective
 Use Codefresh's Restricted Git Sources to define and enforce restrictions.

-### Set up the Restricted Git Source
+### Set up the Restricted Git Source for Hulk
 Let's see how to achieve this for a single team, the Hulk team.

 1. **Create Git repo for the Hulk team**
   Create the Git repo where the developers in the Hulk can store their application manifests.
 Make sure to grant write permissions only for members of the Hulk team.
   Let's call the Git repo `marvel-hulk-apps`.

-1. **Create destination namespace for deployment** Create the namespace on the cluster to which Hulk applications can be deployed.
+1. **Create destination namespace for deployment**
+  Create the namespace on the cluster to which Hulk applications can be deployed.
 Let's call it, `hulk-apps`.

 1. **Create a Restricted Git Source**
   Create the Restricted Git Source for the Hulk team that will define the namespace to which to deploy application manifests, and the namespace to which to deploy the applications themselves.
   For detailed descriptions of the settings, see [Git Source settings](#git-source-settings) in this article.
     1. In the Codefresh UI, go to your GitOps Runtime for which to create Git Sources.
     1. Click the **Git Sources** tab and click **Create Git Source**.
     1. Define the following:
       * **Name**: `hulk`
       * **Type**: `Restricted`
       * **Source**: `marvel-hulk-apps` (this is the Git repo linked to the Restricted Git Source where the Hulk team will store their application manifests)
       * **Branch**: `main`
       * **Path**: `.`
     1. Leave the other settings empty, and click **Next**.
     1. Specify the deployment settings:
       * **Source Namespace**: Define the namespace to which to deploy the application manifests.
 Because we want to enforce permissions, we will define `hulk-app-manifests` as the namespace.
 If the namespace does not exist, Codefresh automatically creates it.
       * **Allowed Clusters & Namespaces**: Select the relevant cluster and namespace to which to deploy the applications.
 Let's define `hulk-apps` as the namespace.
     1. Click **Create**.
   You have now created the Restricted Git Source.
   Codefresh creates the Application Projects with the required configurations to enforce the restrictions.
 1. **Create an Argo CD application**
   When you [create an Argo CD application]({{site.baseurl}}/docs/deployments/gitops/create-application/) in Codefresh, you are prompted to select the:
     * GitOps Runtime for the application
-    * Git Source in which to store the application manifest, from among the Git Sources in the Runtime to which you have write permissions.
+    * Git Source in which to store the application manifest, from among the Git Sources in the Runtime to which you have write permissions
       The Restricted Git Source you select dictates which target clusters and namespaces are available for deployment.
       Codefresh enforces the limitations through both the UI and the Runtime to ensure that applications can’t deploy outside their set boundaries.

 Repeat this process to set up Restricted Git Sources for other teams.